JeanTracker/log-analysis-beta/README.md

 - Exclude meaningless filters from the filtered content in Focus mode for more accurate log analysis
 - Organize filters into groups based on their purpose and apply changes to the entire group collectively
 - Manage filters on a per-project basis to accommodate different log formats across various devices and frameworks
+- Click a filtered line in focus mode to jump directly to its corresponding location in the original document

 ## Usage